 Part-Time RN Program Information

 Part-time nursing programs are typically offered by community colleges.
-Associate of Science programs cater to students who have full-time jobs and cannot attend classes on a daily basis.
-Program length can range between two and half years to four years; graduates can sit for the National Council Licensure Examination-RN (NCLEX-RN).
+Part-time Associate of Science programs cater to students who have full-time jobs and cannot attend classes on a daily basis.
+Program length can range between two and a half years to four years, and many of the classes are offered at night or on the weekends.
+Graduates can sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

-A part-time associate's degree in nursing combines general education courses with classes that focus on the fundamentals of nursing practice.
+A part-time nursing program combines general education courses with classes that focus on the fundamentals of nursing practice.
 Students receive training in nursing ethics, pharmacology and nursing administration.
 Some programs have supervised clinical training sessions that allow students to gain practical nursing experience in health care settings.

 Applicants must hold a high school diploma or a GED certificate.
 If there are any deficiencies in high school math and science classes, an applicant may be required to take the MNE placement test, which is also known as COMPASS.
 In some instances, a community college may request ACT or SAT test scores.
 Proof of immunizations and a current CPR certification may also be requested.